CAF Combat Boot Lacing

 • Section 2: Appearance

 • b: Footwear shall be laced as shown in Figure 2-2-6.

-• Figues 2-2-6 includes the caption "Herring Bone Method".
-Strictly speaking, the alternating crossovers of this method don't produce a true "herringbone" pattern.
-An accurate herringbone pattern – such as is used in fabrics, tiling, parquetry, etc. – has consistent crossovers – either all left-over-right or all right-over-left.
+• Figure 2-2-6 includes the caption “Herring Bone Method”.
+Strictly speaking, the alternating crossovers of this method don't produce a true “herringbone” pattern.
+An accurate herringbone pattern (such as is used in fabrics, tiling, parquetry, etc.) has consistent crossovers – either all left-over-right or all right-over-left.

-• Figure 2-2-6 also includes a separate "Straight Across Method" for ankle boots / shoes (see Straight Easy Lacing).
+• Figure 2-2-6 also included a separate “Straight Across Method” for ankle boots/shoes (not shown here – see Straight Easy Lacing).

 – Jon L., Alberta, Canada, Dec-2018

 The Canadian Forces still uses ladder lacing on the ankle boots, and for the combat boots, cross laces, but always with one lace always passing on top to make it easy to undo the boot with a knife to have an injured foot looked at.
 The laces are also fed from the top of the eyelet, not underneath.
 I have no idea why, but that's how it's done.

 It makes tightening easier since only one lace rubs against the shoe.
 I make it so my right hand pulls on the bottom lace while my left hand (assumed to be less strong due to my right-handedness) pulls on the top lace.